Best Time To Take Iron, How To Take Iron Supplements & More

 Some foods, such as tea and milk, diminish your absorption of iron.
 (That’s why people who take iron supplements usually avoid these foods in the hours after taking their supplement.)

 Because of this, the safest way to take iron supplements is on an empty stomach with water or a drink that contains vitamin C.

 Research suggests that 80% of the world’s population doesn’t consume enough iron to meet their body’s needs.

 To naturally increase your iron intake, you can start incorporating more iron-rich foods into your diet.

 All shellfish are incredibly nutritious.
-Mussels, clams and oysters are excellent sources of dietary iron.
-The U.S Department of agriculture reports that 100 grams of clams contain up to 17 per cent of your daily iron requirement – or around 3 mg.
+Mussels, clams, and oysters are excellent sources of dietary iron.
+The U.S Department of Agriculture reports that 100 grams of clams contain up to 17 percent of your daily iron requirement – or around 3 mg.
 They are also incredibly high in vitamin C, which naturally eases absorption.

 Spinach is a source of non-heme, which means it usually doesn’t absorb well.
 However, spinach is also high in vitamin C, which is known to significantly improve iron absorption.
-100 grams of spinach equal 2.7 mg of iron.
+100 grams of spinach equals 2.7 mg of iron.

 Red meat is highly nutritious.
 One hundred grams of ground beef has 2.7 mg of iron.
 Meat is abundant in high-quality protein, several B vitamins, zinc, and selenium.
 It’s one of the most accessible sources of heme iron.

 Turkey meat, especially dark turkey, is chock-full of protein and iron.
 It’s a great source of a variety of vitamins and minerals.
 One hundred grams of turkey meat will give you an average of 1.43 mg iron.